learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 - A token should be issued in two different controller actions: [`UsersController#create`][users_controller] and [`AuthController#create`][auth_controller].
 Think about what each of these methods correspond to––**a user signing up for our app for the first time** and **an already existing user logging back in**.
 In both cases, we need to issue new tokens for our users.

-- We'll need to create a new controller to handle login: `rails g controller api/v1/auth` and let's add the following to our [AuthController][auth_controller]:
+- We'll need to create a new controller to handle login: `rails g controller api/v1/auth` and let's add the following to this [AuthController][auth_controller]:

 ```ruby
 class Api::V1::AuthController < ApplicationController